GEP-713: Metaresources and Policy Attachment¶

 https://github.com/Kuadrant/policy-machinery

 Golang library for implementing policy controllers.
-Defines types and functions to build Directed Acyclic Graphs (DAG) to represent hierarchies of targetable resources and attached metaresources, calculate effective policies based on standard and custom merge strategies, etc. Includes helpers for applications based on Gateway API.
+Defines types and functions to build Directed Acyclic Graphs (DAG) to represent hierarchies of targetable resources and attached policies, calculate effective policies based on standard and custom merge strategies, etc. Includes helpers for applications based on Gateway API.